Back ] Up ] Next ]

 March 2006

 NGC 3226 is the small elliptical galaxy to the upper left.
 It is merging with the larger Seyfert galaxy NGC 3227.
-NGC 3227 has inward moving starburst activity perhaps fueled by a supermassive black hole.
+NGC 3227 has inward moving starburst activity perhaps fueled by a super massive black hole.
+Red shift distance is 53 Mly.

 Note the two detached tidal lobes to each side of NGC 3227.